Discovering the Fascinating World of Nanoscience and Nanotechnology

 Visit of laboratories at the Catalan Institute of Nanotechnology and the National Center of Microelectronics

-Exams: One exam of the concepts taught in class with an overall weight of 80%.
+One written exam at the end of the course of the concepts taught in class with an overall weight of 80%.
+Delivery of solved problems and interactive debates with an overall weight of 20% in the first and second week respectively.

 - “Introduction to Nanoscience and Nanotechnology” by Gabor L. Hornyak, H.F.
 Tibbals, Joydeep Dutta, John J. Moore.